Origami-Cloudless-AI/software-engineering-project/README.md

 those hardwares (e.g. Jetson nano) usually come with a raedy made toolstack to run ML examples immediately.
 There are 2 benefits of making use of Roberto's demo for this project.
 Firstly, we could learn from those mature toolstack what kind of toolstack is still missing to implement TinyMLaaS in the future.
-Sencondary, we could make the existing demo more fancy quickly to attract investoers attending NEXUS Demo day.
+Sencondary, we could make this existing demo more fancy quickly to attract investoers attending NEXUS Demo day.

-# Preparation for 16th kick-off
+# Preparation for 16th JAN kick-off

 ## What should we do on 16th?
 - Get familiar with all participants